Red Bull Bragantino

-The club was known as Clube Atlético Bragantino, before club administration was taken over by Red Bull GmbH in 2020 who renamed the club and changed its colours from its traditional black and white to red and white.
+The club was known as Clube Atlético Bragantino, before club administration was taken over by Red Bull GmbH in 2020 who renamed the club to RB Bragantino and changed its colours from its traditional black and white to red and white.

 Although the partnership began in April 2019, during the 2019 Campeonato Brasileiro Série B (second division of Brazilian football), the team was called 'Bragantino' and Red Bull appeared only as a sponsor.
 In the 2020 season the name changed to 'Red Bull Bragantino'.

 In their first season, they were champions of the 2019 Série B being promoted to the Série A and qualifying for the 2020 Copa do Brasil round of 16.

 History

-On 8 January 1928 former Bragança Futebol Clube members founded the Clube Atlético Bragantino.
+On 8 January 1928, former Bragança Futebol Clube members founded the Clube Atlético Bragantino.

 In 1949 the club played in the Campeonato Paulista Second Division for the first time.
-In 1965 Bragantino was promoted to the Campeonato Paulista First Division for the first time.
+In 1965, Bragantino was promoted to the Campeonato Paulista First Division for the first time.
 In 1966, however, the club was relegated to the Campeonato Paulista Second Division.

-In 1988 Bragantino was the Campeonato Paulista Second Division champion.
-In 1989 the club was promoted to the Campeonato Brasileiro Série A for the first time after winning the Campeonato Brasileiro Série B. In 1990 Bragantino defeated the Novorizontino to win the Campeonato Paulista First Division.
+In 1988, Bragantino was the Campeonato Paulista Second Division champion.
+In 1989, the club was promoted to the Campeonato Brasileiro Série A for the first time after winning the Campeonato Brasileiro Série B. In 1990 Bragantino defeated the Novorizontino to win the Campeonato Paulista First Division.
 The final was nicknamed the caipira final (final caipira, in Portuguese language).

-In 1991 the club was the Campeonato Brasileiro Série A runner-up.
+In 1991, the club was the Campeonato Brasileiro Série A runner-up.
 In the final, Bragantino was defeated by São Paulo.
 In 1992 the club competed in the Copa CONMEBOL, debuting in international competitions.
 In 1993 Bragantino competed in the Copa CONMEBOL for the second time.
 In 1995 the club was relegated to the Campeonato Paulista Second Division.
 In 1996 Bragantino competed in the Copa CONMEBOL for the third time.

-In 1998 the club was relegated to the Campeonato Brasileiro Série B. In 2002, after a poor campaign, Bragantino were relegated to the Campeonato Brasileiro Série C. In 2005 the club was promoted to the Campeonato Paulista First Division.
+In 1998, the club was relegated to the Campeonato Brasileiro Série B. In 2002, after a poor campaign, Bragantino were relegated to the Campeonato Brasileiro Série C. In 2005 the club was promoted to the Campeonato Paulista First Division.
 In 2007 Bragantino won the Campeonato Brasileiro Série C thus being promoted to the following year's Campeonato Brasileiro Série B.

-In April 2019 Bragantino signed a deal with Red Bull GmbH handling over management of all their football-related assets.
+In April 2019, Bragantino signed a deal with Red Bull GmbH handling over management of all their football-related assets.
 From 2020 a new logo and the name of Red Bull Bragantino was introduced.